DennisSuitters/summernote-image-attributes/README.md

 # summernote-image-attributes
 A plugin for the [Summernote](https://github.com/summernote/summernote/) WYSIWYG editor.

 Adds two buttons to the image popover to edit title, alt, class and style attributes, and Links with relevant Attributes (Thanks to [minidc](https://github.com/ninidc)).
+Now includes role attribute editing.

 It also optionally adds a dropdown to choose from Bootstrap image shapes (Thanks to [MarcosBL](https://github.com/MarcosBL)).